A collection of git commit hooks

 from within any git repo, and the pre-commit hook will be installed.

-To turn a check on or off, create a tox.ini file in the base directory of your project with a captainhook section.
+By default, all hooks are on.
+To turn off a hook, create a tox.ini file in the base directory of your project with a captainhook section.

 Currently supported checks are

 - pdb: Checks to see if there are any uncommented import pdb; pdb.set_trace() statements in the code to be committed.

 - flake8: Runs flake8 against the files that are set to be committed.